 Standard class

-Also known as 2nd class, standard class is comfortable, carpeted and air-conditioned, some seats unidirectional, a few around tables for four, ideal for families or friends.
-All seats have an individual reading light and fixed or drop-down table, there is free WiFi and all seats have power sockets.
-You'll have access to the two cafe-bar cars, or you can bring their own food & drink on board.
+Standard (2nd) class is comfortable, carpeted and air-conditioned, some seats unidirectional, some around tables for four, ideal for families or friends.
+All seats have an individual reading light and fixed or drop-down table, all seats have power sockets and there's free WiFi.
+You have access to two cafe-bar cars or you can bring your own food & drink.
 Standard class seats on the e320 and refurbished e300 trains can be reclined slightly, for posture rather than sleeping.

 Standard Premier: 1st class for leisure

-Standard Premier offers first class seating with fares aimed at upmarket leisure travellers & budget-conscious business travellers.
-The same check-in times apply as for Standard class and there's no access to the business lounge, tickets are all non-refundable and only changeable for a fee.
+Standard Premier (renamed Eurostar Plus from November 2024) offers 1st class seating for upmarket leisure travellers & budget-conscious business travellers.
+Check-in times are the same as standard class and there's no access to the business lounge, tickets are non-refundable but changeable for a fee.
 A complimentary cold light meal and a round of alcoholic & non-alcoholic drinks are served at your seat.
-There is free WiFi and power sockets & USB ports at all 1st class seats.
-All seats adjust from upright to a slight recline and all seats have an individual reading light and fixed or drop-down table.
-Although confusingly using the word 'Standard' in its brand name to help attract business travellers whose companies don't officially allow first class travel, make no mistake, this is indeed first class.
+There are power sockets & USB ports at all seats & free WiFi.
+All seats have a fixed or drop-down table and individual reading light, they adjust from upright to a slight recline.
+The word 'Standard' is used in its brand name to attract business travellers whose companies don't officially allow first class travel, but this is indeed first class.
 Standard Premier replaced Leisure Select in 2010.

 Is Standard Premier worth the extra?
-Standard class is perfectly adequate and it's only 2 hour 20 minutes to Paris or 2 hours to Brussels after all.
+Standard class is perfectly adequate and it's only 2h20 to Paris or 2h to Brussels.
 There's no need to pay more if you don't want to.
-But compared to standard class, Standard Premier gives you wider seats with more leg & elbow room, the chance to choose solo seats or face-to-face tables for two, it's usually quieter with fewer families & kids, and of course there's the included light meal with wine, beer, tea, coffee & soft drinks.
-So yes, it's a nice experience especially if your journey is for a special occasion!
-See what the price difference is for your dates, as I've seen Standard Premier cost only £10 more than Standard, given Eurostar's dynamic pricing.
+But Standard Premier gives you wider seats with more leg & elbow room, the chance to choose solo seats or face-to-face tables for two, it's usually quieter with fewer families & kids, and of course there's a light meal included with wine, beer, tea, coffee & soft drinks.
+So yes, it's a nice experience especially if your journey is for a special occasion.
+Check the price difference for your dates, I've seen Standard Premier cost only £10 more than Standard, given Eurostar's dynamic pricing.

 Business Premier: 1st class for business

-Business Premier uses exactly the same 1st class seating as Standard Premier, but in designated coaches and with fully-flexible & fully-refundable tickets, access to Eurostar's Business Lounges in London, Ebbsfleet, Paris & Brussels and a 10 minute minimum check-in.
-The fare includes a complimentary hot airline-style meal, champagne (a particularly nice Monopol brut), wine, beer & soft drinks served at your seat.
-There is free WiFi and power sockets & USB ports at all 1st class seats.
-All seats adjust from upright to a slight recline, and all seats have an individual reading light and fixed or drop-down table.
+Business Premier (Eurostar Premier from November 2024) uses exactly the same 1st class seating as Standard Premier, but in designated coaches with fully-flexible & fully-refundable tickets, access to Eurostar's excellent business lounges in London, Ebbsfleet, Paris & Brussels and a shorter minimum check-in.
+The fare includes a complimentary hot airline-style meal, champagne (a very nice Monopol brut), wine, beer & soft drinks served at your seat.
+There's free WiFi and power sockets & USB ports at all seats.
+All seats adjust from upright to a slight recline, all seats have a fixed or drop-down table and an individual reading light.
 The only downside?
 It's priced assuming your company is paying!

-Standard Premier and Business Premier passengers are accommodated in separate first class carriages but the seating is identical, with a spacious seating arranged 2+1 (2 seats, aisle, 1 seat) across the width of the train.
-Eurostar vary the allocation of first class cars on each train between these two classes according to demand.
-1st class seats have extra legroom compared to the higher-density seating in Standard class which has a 2+2 (2 seats, aisle, 2 seats) configuration.
-See the Tips for choosing your seat section below for a Eurostar seating plan.
+Standard Premier and Business Premier passengers are accommodated in separate first class carriages but the seating is identical, arranged 2+1across the width of the train.
+Eurostar vary the allocation of cars on each train between these two classes according to demand.
+1st class seats have extra legroom compared to the higher-density seating in Standard class which has a 2+2 configuration.
+See the tips for choosing your seat below for a Eurostar seat map.

 Choosing your seat